andrew/ultimate-awesome/README.md

 - [awesome-veganism](https://github.com/sdassow/awesome-veganism) - Curated list of awesome resources, pointers, and tips related to veganism.
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-gamejam](https://github.com/wujood/awesome-gamejam) - This is a curated list that contains helpful links and resources for game jams and game development.
+- [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem.
 - [awesome-ai-cardiology](https://github.com/cbailes/awesome-ai-cardiology) - Awesome resources for artificial intelligence in cardiology.
 - [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [awesome-ui](https://github.com/ioncodes/awesome-ui) - A curated list of awesome UI libraries, frameworks & guidelines.